 - Move the mouse pointer to the right while still holding down the left mouse button.

-- Let go of the mouse button.
-The report column is highlighted with a green background.
-An entry is added to the Columns section.
+- Let go of the cursor.
+The report column is highlighted with a green background and an entry is added to the Columns section.